 - Derek R. Lawson, CFP®; and Bradley T. Klontz, Psy.D., CFP®, for their July 2017 paper "Integrating Behavioral Finance, Financial Psychology, and Financial Therapy into the 6-Step Financial Planning Process."

-The winner of the 2019 award (recognizing a paper published in 2018) will be announced in spring 2019, and will be presented at the FPA Annual Conference, Oct.
+The winning paper will be presented at the FPA Annual Conference, Oct.
 16-18 in Minneapolis.

 Submit Your Paper Today

 All submissions published in the Journal in 2019 will be considered for the Montgomery-Warschauer Award.
 You’ll find writing and submission guidelines HERE.
 Submit your original financial planning research to Ana Limon.
 As the impact of the work of Wade Pfau, Michael Finke, David Blanchett, Sarah Asebedo and Martin Seay demonstrate, there is no better venue through which to influence the way financial planning is practiced and financial planning clients are served, than the Journal of Financial Planning.